DWilcher/DesignNews-WebinarCode/README.md

 This code is for the Design News CEC Modeling Robot Kinematics using Python and AI.
 Webinar dates: March 24-28, 2025.
 The code is for the ESP32 DC Servo Motor, DC Servo Motor with OLED Display, the Adeept 5 DoF Robotic Arm Rotation-Translation C++ Code, and the Python 2D and 3D Robot simulations.

 This code is for the Design News CEC Exploring Smart AI Lens with the Micro:bit.
 Webinar dates: September 22-26, 2025.
 The code is for the Elecfreaks Smart AI Lens with the Micro:bit and exploring various detection models.
 The code posted is in Blockly Code hex and MicroPython formats.
 The course materials provides information on building the Smart AI lens applications using the two programming methods.

+This code is for the Design News CEC Getting in Tiny ML With Arduino.
+Webinar dates: December 15-19, 2025.
+The code is for the 5 lab projects exploring various TensorFlow and Tiny ML models.
+The code posted is in C++ and Python formats.
+The course materials provides information on executing the Tiny ML and TensorFlow applications using the two programming methods.